cocos/cocos-docs/en/engine/event/event-node.md

 # Node Event System

 As mentioned in the previous document, the `input` object supports the global [input event system](event-input.md), and the `Node` also implements the event listening interface of the `EventTarget`.
-On this basis, we provide a basic node-related system events.
+On this basis, the basic node-related system events are provided.
 This document will introduce how to use these events.

 __Cocos Creator__ supports four types of system events: __mouse__, __touch__, __keyboard__, __device motion__.
 They are called [Global Input Events](event-input.md).
 The usage of touch and mouse events dispatched by `Node` is discussed in this document.
 The usage is as follows: